Marcel-zb96/solar-watch/README.md

 ##  Overview

-This school project is designed for educational purposes, focusing on gaining experience with the Spring Boot framework for Java.  `overview`
+This school project is designed for educational purposes, focusing on gaining experience with the Spring Boot framework for Java.
+It is a backend project providing endpoints for getting the sunset and sunrise times for a user selected location.

 ---

 ##  Features

-Find sunrise and sunset times for the cities you search, with user authentication integrated. `features`
+Find sunrise and sunset times for the cities you search, with user authentication integrated.

 ---